 To help with weight displacement, when squatting look down at your feet and knees.
-If your knees are blocking all of your foot and you cannot see your toes at all, then your knees are too far over your feet.
-In this position, you are increasing your risk of knee injury.
+If your knees are blocking all of your feet and you cannot see your toes at all, then your knees are too far over your feet.
+In this position, you are increasing your risk of a knee injury.

 If your knees land in the middle of your laces or shoes, then you are primarily engaging your quads during your squats.